- 1 Disadvantage Structure

-In addition to their Advantages, all characters apped on MCM are expected to have a minimum of 3 Disadvantages.
-Much like Advantages themselves, Disadvantages are ranked by level of importance to the character’s core concept, as well as their relative severity, into the tiers of Minor, Significant, and Trouble.
+In addition to their Advantages, all characters apped on MCM are expected to have a minimum of 2 Disadvantages -- a Trouble, and a Significant Disadvantage.
+Much like Advantages themselves, Disadvantages are ranked by level of importance to the character’s core concept, as well as their relative severity, into the tiers of Fluff (prev.
+Minor), Significant, and Trouble.
 At least one of a character’s 3 Disadvantages must be a Trouble, and at least one must be Significant.
 So long as they meet those requirements, there is no limit to the number of Disadvantages a character may apply for, aside that the total Disadvantage list needs to fit under 4kb out of buffer concerns.

 Staff may ask that some Disadvantages be combined to save space, in cases where there are many small Disadvantages with similar effects and motifs, especially in the case of Troubles, where their strength of identity is most important.
 Disadvantages are otherwise extremely freeform, and so they are something we like seeing personalized to, and made telling of, the character.
 Without designated Points however, they are also something we advise an applicant put significant thought into, and try to clear the minimum bar as much as possible.
 Solidly thought out Disadvantages save a great deal of total application processing time.

-A Minor Disadvantage can be just about anything that inconveniences your character to a reasonable extent.
+A Fluff Disadvantage can be just about anything that inconveniences your character to a reasonable extent.
 It can be an everyday annoyance, a deficiency that comes up frequently but has low impact, a stronger issue that is very niche and will happen rarely, or a significant weakness that the character strives to mitigate with reasonable effectiveness, though one they can't totally erase.
 These are usually played for flavour.
-If a Minor Disadvantage is filling out the character’s third minimum Disadvantage, we like to be a little stronger than normal.

 A Significant Disadvantage can likewise take just about any form, but is expected to be a serious, concrete deficiency, flaw or weakness, that could hypothetically be used against your character if someone put in the effort to learn and exploit it.
 It could be a weakness to silver, a severe phobia of fire, being trusting to the point of gullibility, being strongly pacifistic, partial paralysis, a hypnotic trigger, a broad prejudice, a repulsive habit or behavior, an oath to never defeat an enemy through subterfuge or dishonesty, an inability to lie, susceptibility to unusual forms of harm, resilience to beneficial magic, an overpowering urge to consume blood, a delusion which the character frequently acts upon, etc. Like any Disadvantage, these should be things that you would enjoy seeing come up, and the best ones are those that spotlight your character.
 It's inadvisable to pick Significant Disadvantages that will bore you, ruin your fun, put the character completely out of play, or only serve as aggravating “nerfs”.